-All PIBC students are eligible to receive the Liebenzell Mission Scholarship of \$125 per credit hour.
+As noted on page 19, all PIBC students are eligible to receive the Liebenzell Mission Scholarship of \$125 per credit hour.
 All Micronesian students automatically receive the LM Scholarship.
 It is applied to other students on a need basis.
 This scholarship lowers the effective tuition rate to \$100 per credit hour.
 This scholarship reflects the contributions to PIBC made by Liebenzell Mission to the operating and capital budget and the provision of missionary faculty.